NickPTaylor/GettingAndCleaningData/courseWork/README.md

 ### Averaging Variable by ID and Activity
 This is achieved with line of code:
 ```
-my.data.2 <- ddply(my.data.1, .(ID, activity), transform,
+my.data.2 <- ddply(my.data.1, .(ID, activity, set), {numcolwise(mean)})
-        {set = set; numcolwise(mean)})
 ```
 This splits the data by 'ID' and 'activity' and then averages each column of numerical data.
-Also, the variable 'set' is retained for future reference.
+Also, the variable 'set' is retained for future reference - this has no effect on the groupings.

 Since I am not familiar with the ```ddply``` function, I performed a quick test to confirm that correct operation was being performed.
 The operation can be performed using and alternative approach:
 ```